GluuFederation/docs-oxd-prod/3.1.4/sources/upgrade/index.md

 - OpenID Connect: Supported in all versions of oxd and Gluu Server

 ## OpenID Connect
-Follow these simple steps to migrate your JSON files:
+Follow these steps to migrate your JSON files:

 - Open `oxd-conf.json`
 - Modify `migration_source_folder_path` to point to the folder or directory that contains the JSON files